 Create a Dockerfile to build your custom image:

 mkdir my-api && cd my-api && touch Dockerfile

 Specify the base image you want to override followed by your customizations.
-The sample Dockerfile below inherits from Cortex's ONNX Serving image and installs the
+The sample Dockerfile below inherits from Cortex's Python serving image and installs the

 tree system package.

 # DockerfileFROM cortexlabs/predictor-serveRUN apt-get update \&& apt-get install -y tree \&& apt-get clean && rm -rf /var/lib/apt/lists/*